Practice Area: Employment Law

 Issue: Overtime pay improperly denied

 HP Class Action Lawsuit / Hewlett Packard Class Action Lawsuit

-On January 10, 2013, a former Hewlett-Packard Company ("HP") employee filed a class action lawsuit charging that HP has a common practice of misclassifying its technical support workers as exempt and failing to pay them for all overtime hours worked in violation of federal overtime pay laws.
+The class action lawsuit charges that HP has a common practice of misclassifying certain HP employees as exempt from overtime, thereby failing to pay them for all hours worked in violation of federal and state overtime pay laws.

 Contact Lieff Cabraser

 Current and former HP employees who perform hardware or software installation, maintenance, or support work that wish to submit a complaint, report their work experiences, or learn more about the lawsuit should use the form below to contact an employment lawyer at Lieff Cabraser.